nudgebee/nudgebee-docs/doc-server/docs/features/Autopilot/actions/execute_custom_image.md

   - Optionally, specify any command-line arguments to be passed to the container image.
 These arguments can modify the behavior of the container.

 - **Service Account**:
   - Optionally, provide a service account for the image pod.
+If not provided, the pod will use the same service account as the Nudgebee agent.
 This service account will be used to control permissions and access within the Kubernetes cluster.

 - **Namespace**:
   - Optionally, specify the namespace in which the image pod should be deployed.
+If not provided, the pod will run in the same namespace as the Nudgebee agent.
 This helps in organizing resources within the cluster.

 - **Environment Variables**:
   - Optionally, provide environment variables to be set in the image pod.
 These variables can be used to configure the container’s runtime behavior.